gosom/google-maps-scraper/README.md

 ```
-mkdir -p gmapsdata && docker run -v $PWD/gmapsdata:/gmapsdata -p 8080:8080 gosom/google-maps-scraper -web -data-folder /gmapsdata
+mkdir -p gmapsdata && docker run -v $PWD/gmapsdata:/gmapsdata -p 8080:8080 gosom/google-maps-scraper -data-folder /gmapsdata
 ```

-Or dowload the [binary](https://github.com/gosom/google-maps-scraper/releases) for your platform and run it with the `-web` command line argument.
+Or dowload the [binary](https://github.com/gosom/google-maps-scraper/releases) for your platform and run it.

 Note: Even if you add one keyword the results will come in at least 3 minutes.
 This is a minimum configured runtime